 Fuji X-Pro 2 Tips

-Interlocking Spot AE & Focus Area – Having this setting turned on will adjust the AE to the same box as your focus area when in spot AE mode.This could be useful if you want to use your thumb stick to control your focus while also controlling your exposure point.
-Alternatively, if you’re using manual lenses or you’re in manual focus mode, you can still use the focus thumb stick to adjust spot focus point which now only affect the spot AE area.
+Interlocking Spot AE & Focus Area – This setting will adjust the AE to the same box as your focus area when in spot AE mode.
+This could be useful if you use your thumbstick to control your focus and exposure point.
+Alternatively, if you’re using manual lenses or in manual focus mode, you can still use the focused thumb stick to adjust the spot focus point, which only affects the spot AE area.

 Pre-AF – When this is turned on, your camera will always be trying to focus.
-It’s kind of like continuous focus, but the difference is when you half press the shutter to focus and continue to stay half pressed your focus will stay locked at that point.
+It’s kind of like continuous focus, but the difference is when you half-press the shutter to focus and continue to stay half-pressed your focus will stay locked at that point.

 Corrected AF Frame – Having this setting turned on will adjust the frame lines in the OVF to accurately portray the framing depending on where the focus is set.
 An example of when this is useful is if you’re shooting an object that’s very close to the lens, you’ll see the frame lines move down and to the right to compensate for how close the lens is to the subject matter, since in this case, the parallax between the OVF, subject and lens is at a much bigger ratio.
-Note: This does not work with third-party manual lenses and your frame lines will always be inaccurate when focusing on close objects.
+Note: This does not work with third-party manual lenses, and your frame lines will always be inaccurate when focusing on close objects.

 Fujifilm X-Pro 2 – ISO 1250 – f5.6 – 1/60